Canon 1D C vs M6

 - More modern: Reflects 4 years and 10 months of technical progress since the 1DC launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the M6 comes out slightly ahead of the 1DC (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M6 emerges as the winner of the match-up (15 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1D C vs M6